legendu-net/blog/en/content/2012/11/schedule-task-using-crontab-in-linux/schedule-task-using-crontab-in-linux.markdown

 Title: Schedule Task Using Crontab in Linux
 Category: OS
 Tags: task, crontab, schedule, linux, scheduling, AirFlow
-Modified: 2021-10-25 20:14:17
+Modified: 2021-10-27 20:21:28

-Note: Crontab is great for simple scheduling requests.
+Note: Cron is great for simple scheduling requests.
 For complicated scheduling with many dependencies you probably want to go with [AirFlow](http://www.legendu.net/misc/blog/apache-airflow-tips)